pudly/schmopera-hugo/content/articles/aria-guides-lieben-hassen.md

 ---
-title: "Aria guides: "Lieben, Hassen""
+title: "Aria guides: &quot;Lieben, Hassen&quot;"
 ---

 1. Strauss packs these first two bars with what's basically a masterclass in [word painting](https://en.wikipedia.org/wiki/Word_painting).
 Each of these four words should sound like their meaning: "Loving, hating, hoping, fearing".
 If you're having trouble coming up with ideas, Strauss offers a few colour options with the dynamic markings, and those accents over "Hassen". <figure data-type="image">